AdamSobieski/Narratology/README.md

 ## Automata and Large Language Models

+Firstly, systems can be considered where automata states map with or route to different LLMs or agents.
+Edges or transitions would have prioritized rules for determining which LLM to invoke next.
+As described in [(Petit, Pachot, Conan-Vrinat, and Dubarry, 2024)](https://arxiv.org/abs/2409.13693), different LLMs or agents mapped with automaton states could share conversation histories or sessions.

-Beyond performing symbol-matching or other object-processing on automata edges, some edges might consult LLMs, e.g., with natural-language questions about complex inputs such as story events.
+Secondly, beyond performing symbol-matching, object-processing, or rule-processing upon automata edges, some edges might consult LLMs, e.g., with natural-language questions about complex inputs such as dialogue content or story events.

-State-based approaches can simplify managing those tools instantaneously available to LLMs.
-The tools available instantaneously to an LLM could be those tools referenced by the one or more nodes representing applications' or systems' states.
+Thirdly, state-based approaches can simplify managing those tools instantaneously available to LLMs or agents.
+Those tools to be made instantaneously available could be those referenced by the one or more nodes representing applications' or systems' states.

 ## Generative and Agentic Narratology